puga-42/NN-Sound-Classification/README.md

 4. Use the librosa library to generate a mel-spectrogram and extract the features
     - explain what mel-spectrogram is
     - Mel(f) = 2596 log(1 + f/700)
+5. Append the list of features to the 'Features Dataframe'

 ## Let's visualize the feature extraction from a snippet of 'Linus and Lucy'